 If Powerwall cannot charge at its expected rate, it will signal your solar inverter to reduce or turn off to protect your home from the excessive power produced.
 This typically occurs when Powerwall is approaching 100% charge.
 Once Powerwall has the ability to accept power again, your solar inverter will be signaled to produce and will re-start after the qualification period required by your local requirements.

 If Powerwall has less than 10% energy remaining, it will enter a standby state and stop providing power to your home.
 If your system is connected to the internet, you'll receive a push notification in the Tesla mobile app when Powerwall enters standby.

-When in standby and paired with a solar energy system, Powerwall will automatically attempt to recharge from solar for six minutes every hour between 8 a.m. and 4 p.m. local time.
+When in standby, and paired with a solar energy system, Powerwall will automatically attempt to recharge from solar every hour between 8 AM and 4 PM local time.
 If enough solar is available to charge Powerwall while still powering your home, this automatic charging will continue.
-Otherwise, it will wait for the next hour to attempt charging again.
+Should the remaining energy decrease by more than 2.5%, Powerwall will become inactive and wait for the next hour to attempt charging again.

 If your Powerwall system stops powering your home, it may be in a standby state after running low on energy or after repeated overloads.
 If your system is connected to the internet, you'll receive a push notification when Powerwall enters standby, or encounters overloads.

 To restart your Powerwall, turn off any energy-intensive loads to reduce the amount of power needed.
 You can initiate a restart with a quick toggle of the on/off switch on the Powerwall.
 If your phone is paired to your Powerwall and has an internet connection, you may also initiate a restart through the following steps:

 Step 1: Select ‘Powerwall Inactive’ in your Tesla app.

 Step 2: Review the given prompt to ensure a successful restart and tap ‘Restart Powerwall.’